beyzanrkeskinnn/guess-and-win/README.md

 ## Description

-Quess And Win is a decentralized prediction game built on the Scroll blockchain using smart contracts.
-Players guess a number within a fixed range.
-If the guess matches the winning number, they receive token rewards.
-All game logic, from number generation to reward distribution, runs on-chain, ensuring fairness and transparency.
-The smart contract handles player inputs, checks correctness, and sends rewards automatically.
-Easy to use and fully decentralized, Quess And Win offers a fun, trustless way to test your luck and earn tokens.
+Quiz and Win is a decentralized quiz game built on the Scroll blockchain.
+Users answer a series of multiple-choice Web3-related questions.
+The smart contract evaluates each answer, tracks the number of correct responses, and rewards users with tokens based on their score.
+All quiz logic and reward mechanisms run on-chain, ensuring full transparency, fairness, and trustless execution.
+Whether you're new to blockchain or a seasoned developer, Quiz and Win offers a fun, educational way to earn while you learn.

 ## Vision
-Quess And Win aims to make blockchain technology fun, simple, and accessible to everyone.
-By combining an easy-to-understand game with transparent, on-chain logic, it introduces users to the power of decentralization in an engaging way.
-The project removes the need for trust, letting players see and verify every step on the blockchain.
-Through token-based rewards, it gives real value to participation.
-Our vision is to inspire mass adoption of Web3 by turning everyday gaming into a gateway for learning, earning, and exploring the benefits of decentralized technologies in a fair and open system.
+Our mission is to make learning Web3 interactive, rewarding, and fully decentralized.
+Quiz and Win transforms traditional quizzes into an on-chain experience where every interaction is provable and every correct answer has real value.
+By gamifying education with blockchain technology, we aim to inspire mass adoption, foster curiosity, and reward knowledge.
+The future of learning is decentralized — and it starts with answering a few questions.

-## Project Roadmap/Future planes
+## 🛠️ Project Roadmap / Future Plans

-### Smart Contract Design & Setup (Soroban on Scroll)
+### 🔧 Smart Contract Design
-- Define Variables:
-  - `winning_number` (uint)
-  - `guess_range` (uint)
-  - `entry_fee` (token amount)
-  - `reward_pool` (token balance)
-  - `player_guesses` (mapping: address → number)

-- Set Basic Rules:
-Define the guess range, entry fee, and reward logic.
+#### 📦 Data Structures
+- **`questions[]`**: List of all quiz questions (`QuizQuestion` struct)
+- **`reward_pool`**: Token balance reserved for rewarding correct answers
+- **(Planned)** `player_answers`: Mapping of player responses (`address → Vec<u32>`)
+- **(Planned)** `score_board`: Mapping of number of correct answers per player (`address → u32`)
+- **(Planned)** `entry_fee`: Fixed token amount required to participate in the quiz

+---

-### Core Smart Contract Functions
+### 🧠 Core Contract Functions
-- make_guess(uint guess): Accepts the guess and entry fee, stores the guess.

-- check_result(address player): Compares the player’s guess with the winning number.
+#### ✅ `add_question(admin, question, options, correct_index, reward)`
+- Admin-only function
+- Adds a new question to the quiz with its correct answer and reward amount

+#### ✅ `answer_question(user, question_index, answer_index) -> bool`
+- Verifies the user's answer to a specific question
-- distribute_reward(address winner): Transfers tokens from the reward pool to the correct guesser.
+- Transfers reward to the user if the answer is correct

-- reset_game(): Admin function to set a new winning number and reset the game state.
+- Returns `false` for incorrect answers

+---

+### 🔄 Planned Functions

+#### 📝 `submit_answers(address, answers[])`
+- Allows users to submit all answers at once
+- Stores user responses in `player_answers`

+#### 📊 `evaluate_score(address)`
+- Compares user answers with correct answers
+- Updates the `score_board` accordingly

+#### 🎁 `distribute_rewards(address)`
+- Sends token rewards based on the number of correct answers
+- Rewards are distributed from the `reward_pool`

+#### 🧑‍💼 `reset_quiz()`
+- Resets the quiz for a new round
+- Clears previous user submissions and scores

+---

-### Security & Fairness Logic
+### 🔐 Security & Fairness
-- Use verifiable random number generation (e.g., hash-based RNG).

-- Prevent multiple guesses from the same address in a single game round.
+- ❌ Only one submission per user per game round (Planned)
+- 🔒 Questions remain immutable during an active quiz round (Planned)
+- ⚖️ Reward distribution is fully transparent and executed on-chain

+---

+🎯 The long-term goal is to expand `Quiz and Win` into a fully trustless, on-chain learning platform that rewards knowledge and drives Web3 adoption.

 ### Front-End Development
 - Build a clean and simple React-based UI to:

    - Connect wallets

-   - Make guesses

-   - Display game rules, guess range, and rewards
+   - Display quiz questions

+   - Submit answers

-   - Check results
+   - Show results and rewards

+   - View past scores

 - Integrate with the smart contract using Scroll-compatible SDKs.

 ### Testing
-- Unit test the smart contract logic on testnet.
+- Unit testing for all smart contract functions

+- End-to-end testing for UI/UX and blockchain interaction

-- Test front-end interactions and transaction flows.
+- Testnet deployment and debugging

 ### Deployment
 - Deploy the smart contract on the Scroll mainnet.